What is Rooted?

 What is a workday like?

 Every day is a little different.
-Seed Crew youth participate in farming (weeding, harvesting, planting, animal care), learn and apply cooking skills, prepare and serve meals at hunger relief organizations, and learn about sustainable farming, social responsibility and workplace skills in a series of interactive workshops.
+Garden Crew youth participate in farming (weeding, harvesting, planting, animal care), learn and apply cooking skills, prepare and serve meals at hunger relief organizations, and learn about sustainable farming, social responsibility and workplace skills in a series of interactive workshops.
 Each day is a mix of field work, workshops, and community-building activities.

 Is this program only for youth considering farming as a career?

 Not at all!
 Food is a common denominator for everyone.
 Our goal is to teach you where your food comes from and to help you realize the unique role that you play in the food system.
-Last summer, we had youth that wanted to be engineers, programmers, teachers, conservationists, film directors, animators- the list goes on!
+We have had crew members that wanted to be engineers, programmers, teachers, conservationists, film directors, animators- the list goes on!
 Regardless of what you want to be when you are older, working on a farm for the summer allows you to step into a role that you might not try otherwise.
 You’ll come away from the summer having played an important role in the food system of our region.
 Our hope is that you take this experience, along with your new farmer’s tan, and be an advocate for change in our food system, whether that’s in your larger community or your own dinner plate.

 What days and hours do I work?